harsh3dev/taskflow-harsh-pandey/README.md

 **Intentional omissions:** rate limiting, WebSocket real-time updates, and Redis caching were scoped out.
 The architecture makes each straightforward to add.

-### Email Sending Mechanism
+### Email / notification system

 ![alt text](image-1.png)

-Task assignment and field-change notifications are delivered asynchronously — the HTTP response never waits on email delivery.
+I wanted task assignment notifications to feel reliable, not just "fire and forget and hope."

-**Why Redis Streams.** The naive approach (`go sendEmail(...)`) silently loses notifications if the process crashes after the DB write but before the goroutine completes.
-Redis Streams solve this: events are written to a durable log (`taskflow:task:events`) and only removed once a consumer explicitly ACKs them, so notifications survive restarts and deploys.
+**The naive approach** (`go sendEmail(...)`) silently drops notifications if the process crashes after the DB write but before the goroutine finishes.
+That felt wrong to me for something users would actually notice missing.

-**How it works.**
+**Why Redis Streams?** Events get written to a durable log (`taskflow:task:events`) and stay there until a consumer explicitly ACKs them.
+That means notifications survive restarts and deploys — the worker picks up where it left off.

+**How the flow works:**
 - `TaskService` is the only producer.
-On task create (with an assignee) or update, it diffs the old and new state and publishes a `TaskChangedEvent` per changed field (`status`, `priority`, `assignee_id`, `due_date`).
-Publishing happens in a detached goroutine with a 5-second timeout so a slow Redis never blocks the API response.
+On task create (with an assignee) or update, it diffs old vs. new state and publishes a `TaskChangedEvent` per changed field (`status`, `priority`, `assignee_id`, `due_date`).
+Publishing happens in a detached goroutine with a 5-second timeout so a slow Redis never blocks the HTTP response.
 - A `NotificationWorker` goroutine reads from the stream via `XREADGROUP` (consumer group `notif-workers`, batch of 10, 5-second block).
-For each message it looks up the assignee in Postgres, sends the email via stdlib `net/smtp`, then calls `XACK`.
-If the send fails, it skips the ACK — the message stays pending and is retried automatically.
+It looks up the assignee, sends the email via stdlib `net/smtp`, then ACKs.
+If the send fails, it skips the ACK — the message stays pending and gets retried automatically.
-- A 60-second ticker runs `XAUTOCLAIM` to reclaim any message sitting unacknowledged for more than 5 minutes, which covers worker crashes mid-send.
+- A 60-second ticker runs `XAUTOCLAIM` to reclaim messages that have been sitting unacknowledged for more than 5 minutes.
+That covers the case where a worker crashes mid-send.

-**Other details.**
+**A few other details:**
-- If `NOTIFICATIONS_ENABLED=false` (the default), a `NoopPublisher` is wired in and no Redis client or worker goroutine is started.
+- `NOTIFICATIONS_ENABLED=false` (the default) wires in a `NoopPublisher` — no Redis client or worker goroutine is started at all.
-- The SMTP sender skips `PlainAuth` when no credentials are set, so it works out of the box against MailHog in dev.
+- The SMTP sender skips `PlainAuth` when no credentials are configured, so it works out of the box against MailHog in dev.
 - The stream is soft-capped at ~10,000 entries via approximate `MAXLEN` trimming on every `XADD`.

 ### Frontend

 ![alt text](image-2.png)

-**Zustand for auth, hook controllers for server state.** Auth state is tiny and global (token + user).
-Server state (projects, tasks) is fetched and stored by page-scoped controllers that call the API directly — no React Query or SWR dependency needed at this scale.
+**Zustand for auth, hook controllers for server state.** Auth state is tiny and global.
+Server state (projects, tasks) is fetched and cached by page-scoped controller hooks that call the API directly.
+I didn't reach for React Query or SWR — at this scale, the extra dependency isn't worth it.

-**Optimistic UI for task status.** Dragging a task card or selecting a new status from the dropdown applies the change immediately and reverts on API error — so the board feels instant.
+**Optimistic task updates.** Dragging a card or changing a status dropdown applies the change immediately and reverts on API error.
+The board feels instant rather than sluggish.

-**Component hierarchy.** Page → ViewModel hook (derives display data) → UI components.
-The ViewModel produces `visibleColumns`, `userMap`, and `assigneeOptions` from raw store state.
-Components stay presentation-only.
+**Component hierarchy.** Page → ViewModel hook → UI components.
+The ViewModel derives `visibleColumns`, `userMap`, and `assigneeOptions` from raw store state.
+Components stay presentation-only — they receive data and fire callbacks, nothing else.

-**Tradeoffs:** no end-to-end tests; no pagination UI (the API supports it, the frontend always fetches up to 1 000 tasks per project).
+**Honest tradeoffs:** no end-to-end tests, and the frontend always fetches up to 1,000 tasks per project (the API returns pagination metadata; the UI just doesn't use it yet).

 ---

-## 3. Running Locally
+## 3. Running locally

 > Requires Docker Desktop.
-No other tools needed.
+Nothing else.

 ```bash
 git clone https://github.com/harshpn/taskflow-harsh-pandey